-- Online wills are either a simple form or software that asks you questions and fills out the form for you.
-Attorneys ask questions based on meeting you, so their questions are more specific and they answer your questions.
-Experienced attorneys also discuss what’s good for you and those you care about, so that the Will is tailored to you.
+- Online wills are either a simple form or software that asks you questions and generates a will for you.
+Attorneys ask questions so that they can create a will specific to your needs and they answer your questions.
+Experienced attorneys provide advice based on specific problems and needs.
 Finally, an Attorney will make sure your Will is properly signed and witnessed so that it is valid.

-Are there any dangers to an online will compared to an Attorney prepared will?
+Are there any dangers to an online will?

 - The online will preparer doesn’t know if you understand the legal terms or questions it asks to prepare the form.
-Which means a Judge in Probate Court may need to figure out what you meant because the Will doesn’t make sense.
-(I’ve been to probate court to deal with online wills; it creates an interesting challenge for the judge to figure out what the person drafting the will meant or wanted done.).
+This leads to wills winding up in front of a Judge in Probate Court because the Will doesn’t make sense.
+(I’ve been to probate court to deal with online wills; it creates an interesting challenge for the judge to figure out what the person drafting the will meant or wanted done.)

-- Online wills are usually stand alone — they don’t include the documents that should go with a Will such as a medical power of attorney.
+- Online wills usually don’t include the documents that should go with a Will such as a medical power of attorney.
 Each of these documents has a special purpose and work with the other documents as a group to protect the person who drafts it and their heirs.
-Attorneys often offer all of these documents for a flat fee while most software and forms offer just a will and if they offer the other documents, they are at a separate price and there’s no explanation of what you need or how the forms work together.
+Attorneys often offer all of these documents for a flat fee while most software and forms offer just a will and if they offer the other documents, all, they are separately priced with no explanation of why they matter.

 What is the price difference between an online will and one prepared by an attorney?

 - Online wills can be free or very cheap.
-Attorney prepared ones are flat fee (meaning the attorney does it as a package for one price rather than hourly ) and vary in cost (you’d have to call an attorney or two to get their exact price).
-Attorney prepared wills are always more expensive than an online Will, but on the other hand, going to Probate Court to figure out an online will is roughly three times more expensive than if an attorney had prepared a valid will to begin with.
-Even if the will is valid and no one feels like fighting about any errors in Court, if heirs have to hire an attorney to figure out the will and how to carry it out, that tends to be far more expensive as well.
+Attorney prepared ones are flat fee (meaning the attorney does it as a package for a set price).
+Attorney prepared wills are usually more expensive than an online Will, but so is going to Probate Court to figure out a poorly drafted online will.
+Even if the will is valid and no one feels like fighting about any errors in Court, if heirs have to hire an attorney to figure out the will and how to carry it out, it’s far more expensive than just drafting a will properly.

 If I do an online will, can I have an Attorney check it?